snap-stanford/snap-python/doc/source/reference/IsTree.rst

 ''''''''''''''''''''''''''''''''''''''''''

-.. function:: IsTree(Graph, RootNId)
+.. function:: IsTree(Graph)

-Determines if *Graph* is a connected tree with *RootNID* as the root.
+Determines if *Graph* is a connected tree.
 As a special case, if a graph has one node and no edges, it is a tree.
-If there are any orphaned nodes, the graph is not a tree.
-The function returns a boolean indicating whether *Graph* is a tree.
+The function returns a (boolean, int) pair, where the boolean indicates whether *Graph* is a tree and the int is the node id for the root of the tree.

 Parameters:

 - *Graph*: (input)
     A Snap.py graph or a network

-- *RootNId*: (input)
-    The node id of the root

 Return value:

 - bool:
-    true if *Graph* represents a tree with root *RootNId* and false otherwise
+    True if *Graph* represents a tree with root *RootNId* and false otherwise

+- int:
+    The node id for the root of the tree

 The following example shows how to detect trees in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::